Toilet Repairs Southwark | Plumbers for Cistern, Flush & Blockage Faults

 Thames Water advises that only pee, poo and toilet paper should be flushed — everything else should go in the bin.²

-For internal pipework, cistern mechanisms and plumbing faults, Southwark Council is responsible — report via 0800 952 4444.³ Toilet seats are the tenant’s responsibility to replace.³
+Southwark Council is responsible for installations for water in council-rented properties — including fittings, internal pipes and valves — report via 0800 952 4444.³ Toilet seats are the tenant’s responsibility to replace.³

-Report the fault to your landlord.
-Cistern, pipework and pan repairs are typically the landlord’s responsibility.
-If your landlord does not respond and the fault is causing a flood, contact Southwark Council’s private tenant housing team or call an emergency plumber.
+Report the fault to your landlord or agent first.
+Under Section 11 of the Landlord and Tenant Act 1985, cistern, pipework and pan repairs are generally the landlord’s responsibility — subject to notice, access and responsibility for the defect.⁶ If your landlord does not respond or take steps to arrange a repair, and the fault is causing a flood, contact Southwark Council’s private sector housing enforcement team or call an emergency plumber.
+Southwark Council classifies a flood as an urgent issue and aims to respond within 2 working days, or the next working day for urgent cases.⁴

-From a blocked toilet in a Peckham terrace to a cistern replacement in a Bermondsey flat, every plumber listed here is verified by us and covering Southwark SE postcodes now.
+From a blocked toilet in a Peckham terrace to a cistern replacement in a Bermondsey flat, every toilet repair plumber listed here is verified and covering Southwark SE postcodes.

 Sources & further reading